-Compliance Adhering to the requirements of laws, industry and organistion standards and codes, principles of good governance and accepted community & ethical standards of Council

-Council officer An employee, contractor or volunteer acting on behalf
+Compliance Adhering to the requirements of laws, industry and organistion standards and codes, principles of good governance and accepted community & ethical standards Council officer An employee, contractor or volunteer acting on behalf of Council

-- 5.1 Council shall have appropriate processes and structures to ensure that legislative requirements are achievable and are integrated into the day to day operations of Council. - 5.2 The processes and structures will aim to: - a) Develop and maintain a system for identifying the legislation that applies to Council's activities and functions. - Assign responsibilities for ensuring legislative and regulatory obligations are fully implemented by Council. - Provide education and awareness for Councillors and Council officers in the legislative requirements that affect them. - d) Provide people with the resources to identify and remain up-to-date with legislative changes. - Establish a mechanism for reviewing situations where non-compliance has occurred. - f) Review and assess the system for compliance.

-6.1 General Manager, Governance Section Manager and Manager Legal Services Manager are responsible for the implementation of this policy in conjunction with other Council officers as appropriate.
+- 5.1 Council shall have appropriate processes and structures to ensure that legislative requirements are achievable and are integrated into the day to day operations of Council. - 5.2 The processes and structures will aim to: - Develop and maintain a system for identifying the legislation that applies to a) Council's activities and functions. - Assign responsibilities for ensuring legislative and regulatory obligations are b) fully implemented by Council. - Provide education and awareness for Councillors and Council officers in the c) legislative requirements that affect them. - Provide people with the resources to identify and remain up-to-date with d) legislative changes. - Establish a mechanism for reviewing situations where non-compliance has e) occurred. - f) Review and assess the system for compliance. - 6.
+RESPONSIBILITIES: - 6.1 General Manager, Governance Section Manager and Manager Legal Services Manager are responsible for the implementation of this policy in conjunction with other Council officers as appropriate.